acs2405/LSysGen/README.md

 - `n` works as `c` but only with pen color.
 - `l` works as `c` but only with fill color.

+Color changes won't be visible while filling, so they are not recommended under filling.

 - `P` to start delimiting a figure to fill.
 - `p` to end delimiting the figure.